dotmpe/jenkins-templated-builds/doc/initial-analysis.rst

    It this case by meaningless repitition of defaults, and references to external re-usable blocks...
 Maybe it is a good idea, at some point in a project to start to spec the build environment(s), iow. slap versions and other tags on it.
 But why pretend all projects are the same..

 It would be nice to loosen this coupling, or reduce it to the bare essentials.
 And maybe later arrive at some 'opinionated' choices.
 Probably based on convention.
 Iow. adapt to some established use.
 That would help to establish something generic, like Travis CI has done.
 Only with Jenkins, it is not bound by a particular environment or provider.
-To emulated the environment though, you would need to set up a VM or container build "cloud".
+To emulate the environment though, you would need to set up a VM or container build "cloud".

 Plan